chorsystem/chorsystem-life-cycle-evaluation/README.md

 ## Performance evaluation of the ChorSystem Middleware life cycle operations

-This repository contains the workflow models implementing the trip booking choreography model used for evaluating the life cycle operations provided by the ChorSystem Middleware.
+This repository contains the workflow models implementing the trip booking choreography used for evaluating the life cycle operations provided by the ChorSystem Middleware.
 Futhermore, it contains the measured raw data as well as the aggregated results.

 ### Choreography artifacts
 This folder contains all choreography artifacts such as the refined workflow model implementing the choreography participants.

 ### Sequential deployment
 In this scenario, we evaluated the deployment processing time when all eight participant workflow models are directly deployed by JMeter on all running workflow engine nodes in sequential order, without leveraging the capabilities of the ChorSystem Middleware.
 In the corresponding folder the JMeter logs as well as the aggregated deployment times can be found.

 ### Parallel deployment
 In this scenario, each process bundle is sent by JMeter in parallel to the running workflow engine nodes.